 - Any booths I should stop by in the Exhibition Hall?

 Second, use killer conversation starters.
 Please DO NOT ask them what they do or where they are from.
-These are ridiculously boring and you are more interesting than that.
-Use one of our killer conversation starters, like:
+These are ridiculously boring and YOU are more interesting than that.
+Once you have had some casual chit chat, use one of our killer conversation starters, such as:

-You’ve been having a great conversation and now it’s time to wrap it up.
+Okay, so you’ve been having a great conversation and now it’s time to wrap it up.
 Your last impression is just as important as your first impression.
 Make it count!
 The art of the graceful exit is all about giving someone clear exit cues.
 Especially if you have someone who wants to talk and talk and talk, subtlety is not going to work for you.
-After many years of conference going and many failed exit attempts, I have learned that the direct approach is always respectful and appreciated.
-I use the Exit Formula:
+After many years of conference-going and many failed exit attempts, I have learned the direct approach is always respectful and appreciated.
+I created this Exit Formula:

-+ When you are ready to wrap it up, give them a genuine compliment like, “It’s been a pleasure talking to you.” or “I loved hearing about your business idea.”
+First, when you are ready to wrap it up, give them a genuine compliment, such as, “It’s been a pleasure talking to you.” or “I loved hearing about your business idea.”

-+ Then cue them to the exit with a follow-up item like, “I’ll follow-up with you on email.” or “Hope to see you at the after-party tonight.” or “Pass me your business card and I’ll find you on LinkedIn.”
+Then cue them to the exit with a follow-up item, such as, “I’ll follow-up with you on email.” or “Hope to see you at the after-party tonight.” or “Pass me your business card and I’ll find you on LinkedIn.”

-+ The handshake is a really clear cue and will get even the most persistent person to realize that you want to make a graceful exit.
-Smile, stick out your hand and give a nice send off with well-wishes like, “Good luck today.” or “Break a leg in your workshop.” or “Safe travels.”
+Finally, the handshake is a really clear cue and will get even the most persistent person to realize that you want to make a graceful exit.
+Smile, stick out your hand and give a nice send-off with well wishes, such as, “Good luck today.” or “Break a leg in your workshop.” or “Safe travels.”

-- Insider Tip: One of the benefits of using the Context Come On’s is that a graceful exit is built in.
+Insider Tip: One of the benefits of using the context come on is that a graceful exit is built in.
 For example, if you are chatting with someone in the coffee line, you have a natural exit once you both get your lattes.

 #7: Know Your Limits

 If you are not an extrovert, don’t try to be!
-Even if you are an extrovert we all have limits.
-The worst way to do a conference is to try to do it all even when you are exhausted or out of your element.
-In my book Captivate I talk about locations that make you thrive and places that make you survive.
+Even if you are an extrovert, we all have limits.
+The worst way to do a conference is to try doing it all, even when you’re exhausted or out of your element.
+In my book Captivate, I talk about locations that make you thrive and places that make you survive.
 Do you do better one-on-one?
 Then setting up coffees at conferences is going to be way more productive for you than attending a break-out session.
 Do you love late nights?
 Then host an after-party!
-Knowing your limits also comes to food, sleep and timing.
+Knowing your limits also applies to food, sleep and timing.
 If you are particular about food, bring your own snacks.
 If you aren’t a morning person, think about skipping the morning session so you have more energy for the happy hour event.

-Special Note: Your event begins and ends the moment you begin to travel.
-Most people think that they don’t have to be ready until the morning of the first day.
+Another pre-conference tip applies during travel.
+Your event begins the moment you begin traveling.
+Most people think they don’t have to be ready until the morning of the first day of a conference.
 However, you can do some amazing networking on buses, planes and trains on the way to the event.
-When I was on my way to CES one year I made the most amazing connection on the plane on the way over.
+You likely you can meet people from your home city on the way to a conference you both are attending.
+When I was on my way to CES one year, I made the most amazing connection on the plane on the way there.
+Remember:

 - Put business cards in your carry-on.

-- Be ready for your elevator pitch or context come-on them moment you leave the house.
+- Be ready for your elevator pitch or context come on the moment you leave the house.

 #9: Contact Management System